kstjxy/Project3-CUDA-Path-Tracer/README.md

 - For each mesh object, records triangle range (`triStart`, `triCount`) and computes a world-space AABB for optional bounds culling.
 - Triangles are stored in `Scene::triangles` and uploaded once to GPU (`dev_triangles`) during `pathtraceInit`.
 - Intersection uses Moller-Trumbore (`triangleIntersectionTest`) and an optional AABB quick-reject when "Mesh bounds culling" is enabled in the ImGui panel.
-- Notes:
-  - OBJ normals/UVs are ignored in this minimal loader; shading uses geometric normals from triangles.
-  - Large meshes will increase intersection cost; consider enabling material sorting and bounds culling for better coherence.

 Analysis
 - Performance: One‑time CPU cost at load; runtime cost grows with triangle count—each path may test many triangles.